rpetit3/fastq-dl/README.md

 line (1-to-1 relationship), so you will always get the expected Run.

 ## Alternatives
-fastq-dl, is a spin-off of [ena-dl](https://github.com/rpetit3/ena-dl), that has been developed for usage with [Bactopia](https://github.com/bactopia/bactopia).
+`fastq-dl`, is a spin-off of [ena-dl](https://github.com/rpetit3/ena-dl), that has been developed for usage with [Bactopia](https://github.com/bactopia/bactopia).
 With this in mind, EBI/NCBI and provide their own tools ([enaBrowserTools](https://github.com/enasequence/enaBrowserTools) and [SRA Toolkit](https://github.com/ncbi/sra-tools)) that offer more extensive access to their databases.